-• Hacking:

-- ★ Is there a clear line between "white hat" and "black hat" hacking?

-Viruses:

-Privacy:

-- □ Is it OK to photograph/video someone and then distribute that photo/video? - When is it OK to "photoshop" a photo of someone or something?

-Software Development:

-- ★ How much software testing is enough to clear you of blame for errors? - ☼ How important is it to stick to your estimates for how long it will take? - If your "client" wants something that is "unreasonable" can you just ignore it?
+Hacking: ☐ Is there a clear line between "white hat" and "black hat" hacking?
+If hacking reveals flaws in someone's computer security, isn't that a good thing ☐ If people don't protect their files, does that mean they're OK to copy, etc?
+Viruses: ☐ If your co-workers don't update their virus protection, isn't that their fault? ☐ Is a virus that doesn't actually damage computers ever OK? ☐ If a virus exposes system weaknesses, isn't that therefore OK?
+Privacy: ☐ Is it OK to photograph/video someone and then distribute that photo/video? □ When is it OK to "photoshop" a photo of someone or something? ☐ If a photo or image is available on the Web, then is it OK to copy and use it?
+Software Development: How much software testing is enough to clear you of blame for errors? ☐ How important is it to stick to your estimates for how long it will take? ☐ If your "client" wants something that is "unreasonable" can you just ignore it?